CodeByMurali/EKS_Terraform_Assignment/README.md

 ## 💡 Further Extensions & Good Practices

-This architecture lays a solid foundation, and here are some proposals for further enhancement:
+Here are some proposals for further enhancement:

   * **GitOps with Argo CD**: Integrate **Argo CD** for a true GitOps workflow.
 This enables automatic deployment of code changes (after CI pipeline completion) to the Kubernetes cluster in production.
       * *Check out my other project which demonstrates this setup: [Link to your other Argo CD project here]*